Walskor/CloudComputingProjectBackEnd/README.md

 instances should be in two different subnets, which will be used in the Load Balancer.
 ## 3. Open Load Balancer
-Still, the steps are the same as the AWS02 Lab
+Still, the steps are the same as the AWS02 Lab:

 • Select AWS Service